stehrn/tradebook/SQL.md

 Note we've taken _trader_ to refer to the desk head associated with a book rather than the one involved in a single deal (and recorded on the `trade` table).

 # Using embedded H2 database inside browser to run sql queries
-A simple [Spring Boot](https://spring.io/projects/spring-boot) app using an embedded in memory [H2 database](https://www.h2database.com/html/main.html) created to test the schema and queries (based on this great [baeldung tutorial](https://www.baeldung.com/spring-boot-h2-database))
+A simple [Spring Boot](https://spring.io/projects/spring-boot) app using an embedded in memory [H2 database](https://www.h2database.com/html/main.html) was created to test the schema and queries (based on this great [baeldung tutorial](https://www.baeldung.com/spring-boot-h2-database)).

 To use, check out [tradebook](https://github.com/stehrn/tradebook) GitHub repo and: